 Is Japanese cuisine truly healthy?

 Is it true that Japanese food is healthy?
-This is a difficult question, but I think I can basically say “yes”.
-I also think I should say “no” to you, who had expensive ramen for lunch and thought you made a great effort for your health.
-The reason why Japanese people are healthy and live longest in this world is that THEY DO NOT EAT SUSHI OR RAMEN EVERY DAY.
+Yes and no. I would definitely say “no” to you, if you had expensive ramen for lunch and thought you made a great effort for your health.
+The reason why Japanese people are healthy and live longest in the world is that they specifically avoid those food.

-Do you think Japanese people usually eat sushi or ramen?
-Definitely the answer is no. Some of these world famous Japanese foods like sushi are special meals for celebrations like New Year’s Eve etc. On the other hand, some are just an occasional treat, like ramen.
-In fact people try to avoid having ramen every day because the soup has a lot of fat and salt.
-It is one of the most notoriously unhealthy food.
+Some of these world famous Japanese food such as sushi may be eaten only in special occasion like New Year’s Eve etc. On the other hand, some are just an occasional treat, such as ramen.
+Ramen, in fact is one of the most notoriously unhealthy foods.

 What makes “healthy food” healthy?